homam/async-ls/readme.md

 This library provides powerful higher-order functions and other utilities for working with asynchronous functions with callbacks or ES6 promises.

-The callback utility functions are in
+Callback utility functions are in

 	{callbacks} = require \async-ls